taddieken95/Accuray_Tech_Comm_Guide/README.md

 # Accuray Tech Comm Guide
-A Comprehensive Guide to Technical Documentation at *Accuray Incorporated*.
+A comprehensive guide to technical documentation at *Accuray Incorporated*.